mh001/thereweare/coincontrol.md

 > This is because you didnt select enough outputs to pay the fee.
 > You always must select enough outputs, so that those outputs can pay the fee.

 * **I do not know how to independently calculate transaction size so I didn't test transaction size calculation**
-* Peercoin has a fixed transaction fee so the part about fee and free transaction calculation shouldn't apply.

 > **Calculation of fee and transaction size**
 > The fee is calculated according to the fee set in the Settings menu.